arbeiter/btc-poll/README.md

     - At Time 24*60*60 + 1:
         - Dequeue MetricAge1 from the Window.
         - Enqueue MetricAge24*60*60 into the Window
+    - This optimization is necessary in production since DDB has column width limit.
+- Rank computation
+    - Replacing Dynamodb with elasticache
+    - Caching and updating the daily average values in Redis
+    - Using the cache to compute the rank versus looking up values in the DDB to avoid costly reads
+    - Writing to and retrieving the daily data in Redis(ElasticCache) instead of looking it up in Dynamodb could enable faster lookups
+        - Retrieval times would be faster for daily metrics

 ## Correctness:
 Perhaps the biggest flaw with this implementation right now are: